VFPLang/vfpl/README.md

     please return absent from the function. please end function print_x.

-please call print_x with the parameter x as x.
+please call print_x with the argument x as x.

 please create function add with the parameters a as Integer and b as Integer that returns Integer.
     please add b to A.